Do you feel excessively tired during the day? Is your loved one’s snoring keeping you up at night? You may be suffering from sleep apnea.

 What are the Dangers of Not Treating Sleep Apnea?

-The continuous oxygen deprivation caused by sleep apnea can lead to high blood pressure, heart attack, palpitations or arrhythmia (irregular heartbeats), stroke, obesity, diabetes and even sudden death.
-In addition, the sleep deprivation caused by sleep apnea can increase the chances of work-related or automobile accidents.
+The continuous oxygen deprivation caused by sleep apnea can lead to cardiovascular disease, high blood pressure, heart attack, palpitations or arrhythmia (irregular heartbeats), stroke, obesity, diabetes and even sudden death.
+In addition, the sleep deprivation and daytime fatigue caused by sleep apnea increase the chances of work-related injuries and automobile accidents.

 Continuous positive airway pressure (CPAP) therapy uses a machine to help a person who has obstructive sleep apnea (OSA) breathe more easily during sleep.
 A CPAP machine uses a regulated air pressure, mechanically generated, to blow open or force air through your airway so it doesn’t collapse while you sleep.

-While a CPAP machine can be effective at treating sleep apnea, there are many drawbacks.
+While a CPAP machine is very effective at treating sleep apnea, there are drawbacks.
 The CPAP is bulky, uncomfortable, noisy, and inconvenient.
-These machines are not easy to travel with, and many people do not like sleeping with a mask on their face.
+CPAP machines are not easy to travel with, and many people do not like sleeping with a mask on their face.
 In addition, partners of CPAP users can also be disturbed by the noise of the machine.

 As a result, many people do not tolerate a CPAP breathing machine and prefer an oral appliance that can be custom made by their dentist.